-While all damages are not necessarily visible, the best way to ensure that a vehicle is and will continue to function properly is to have it checked by a professional before the winter season or whenever it is also due for an oil change.
+While all road salt damage to cars is not necessarily visible, the best way to ensure that a vehicle is and will continue to function properly is to have it checked by a professional before the winter season or whenever it is also due for an oil change.

 We can help you with that!
-Come to our repair shops in Hamilton and Oakville!
+Come to our repair shop in Hamilton!

 We are located only 5 min driving North of St. Peter’s Hospital – Hamilton Health Sciences and 6 min driving North of Gage Park.

 Since 2005, we have built a reputation for delivering exceptional automotive repair services and outstanding customer care.